tiptophimp/idiot-token/INSTRUCTIONS_FOR_AI.md

 - What's in progress
 - What's blocking
 - What was completed last session
+- **Operating System and command syntax to use**
 - All critical context needed

+### 2. Check the System Information Section
+**CRITICAL:** Read the "SYSTEM INFORMATION" section to know:
+- What OS this is (Windows/Mac/Linux)
+- What commands work and what DON'T
+- Correct path separators
+- Available shells

+**This prevents using wrong commands (like `bash` on Windows without Git Bash).**

-### 2. Summarize the Current State
+### 3. Summarize the Current State
 Tell the user:
 - What we're currently working on
 - What the blockers are
 - What the next steps should be

 **DO NOT skip this step.
-Without it, you'll waste time asking questions that are already answered.**
+Without it, you'll waste time asking questions that are already answered or using wrong commands.**

 ---